nutratech/blog/content/posts/2023/05/08/tryptophan-NOT-magnesium.rst

 :authors: Shane Jaroch
 :summary: A comparison of (closely related) natural sleep aids.

-Karl Jung spoke frequently of a "mass psychosis", Bertrand Russell once said, "".
+Karl Jung spoke frequently of a "mass psychosis", and J. A. Schmit once said, "... the truth is that a stupidity, even after having passed through a million mouths, does not become less foolish."

 Like my heroes, I'm here to make the bold, scientific claim that a cheaper, simpler, safer supplement actually also produces superior results.